 Gum disease is usually caused by a buildup of plaque.
 Plaque contains bacteria, which produce toxins that irritate and damage the gums.
 Common symptoms include gum redness, bleeding while brushing or flossing, receding gum line, loose teeth, constant bad breath and mouth sores.
 It’s important to realize that pain isn’t one of the first symptoms of gum disease, so if your child is experiencing pain, the disease may be further along.

 If your child’s dentist determines that it is gum disease, the dentist will remove the root cause of the problem first—the plaque on your child’s teeth.
 The dentist will clean all around the affected areas and go down to the bottom of the pockets of the tooth to remove the most harmful bacteria.
 The dentist will also look to see if there are any loose fillings or crowns that may need to be repaired and take X-rays to check for bone loss.
 If the disease is severe, or doesn’t get better with time, your child may need oral surgery.Learn More

 Sealants are a clear or white material applied to the chewing surfaces of teeth.
 They keep out plaque and food to prevent cavities.
-Your child’s hygienist will paint the sealant material onto the chewing surface of the back teeth where it bonds and hardens in seconds.
+Your child’s hygienist or dental assistant will paint the sealant material onto the chewing surface of the back teeth where it bonds and hardens in seconds.